Babe (film): Reception

-The film was a box office success, grossing $36.7 million at the box office in Australia and over $254 million worldwide.
+Babe was a box office success, grossing A$36.7 million (US$29 million) at the box office in Australia; US$64 million in the United States and Canada; US$34 million in the United Kingdom and over US$254 million worldwide.
+It was the second highest-grossing Australian film in Australia, behind Crocodile Dundee.
 It also received critical acclaim and was ultimately nominated for seven Academy Awards, including Best Picture, Best Director, Best Supporting Actor for James Cromwell, Best Screenplay Based on Material Previously Produced or Published, Best Art Direction and Best Film Editing, winning Best Visual Effects.
 At the APRA Music Awards of 1996 it won Best Film Score for Westlake's work.
 In 2006, the American Film Institute named Babe #80 on its list of America's Most Inspiring Movies.
+The February 2020 issue of New York Magazine lists Babe as among "The Best Movies That Lost Best Picture at the Oscars."

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 97% based on 70 reviews, with a rating average of 8.26/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 98% based on 122 reviews, with a rating average of 8.4/10.
 The website's critical consensus reads: "The rare family-friendly feature with a heart as big as its special effects budget, Babe offers timeless entertainment for viewers of all ages."
 Metacritic gave the film a score of 83 based on 16 reviews, indicating "universal acclaim".

 Because of its subject being a piglet, Babe was initially banned from Malaysia in order to avoid upsetting or annoying Muslims (who view pigs as haram).
-The ruling was overturned almost a year later and the film was released direct-to-video.
+The ruling was overturned almost a year later, and the film was released as a direct-to-video.

-When Babe was released in the US, it is reported that "activists around the country staked out movie theatres with flyers documenting the real-life abuses of pigs".
+When Babe was released in the US, it is reported that "activists around the country staked out movie theaters with flyers documenting the real-life abuses of pigs".
 The film had a marked effect on the growth of vegetarianism, particularly among the young.
 It also promoted a more sympathetic view of the intellectual, emotional and social capacities of animals.
-James Cromwell became an ethical vegan as a result of starring as Farmer Hoggett, saying, "I decided that to be able to talk about this [movie] with conviction, I needed to become a vegetarian."
-In 1996 he went on to organize a vegetarian dinner for the Los Angeles homeless at a "Compassionate Christmas" event in order to reverse the barnyard view that "Christmas is carnage".
+James Cromwell became an ethical vegetarian as a result of starring as Farmer Hoggett, saying: "I decided that to be able to talk about this [movie] with conviction, I needed to become a vegetarian."
+In 1996, he went on to organise a vegetarian dinner for the Los Angeles homeless at a "Compassionate Christmas" event in order to reverse the barnyard view that "Christmas is carnage".

 Accolades

+Sequel

+A sequel, Babe: Pig in the City, was released in 1998 by Universal Pictures.
+It was directed by George Miller, one of the writers and producers of the first film, and actors Magda Szubanski and James Cromwell reprised their roles.
+The sequel cost $90 million compared to the original film's $30 million, and it grossed $69 million compared to the original's $254 million.
+It also received weaker reviews than the first, with Rotten Tomatoes reporting that critics finding it "not quite as good as the original".